Effective Equilibrium Theory of Quantum Light-Matter Interaction in Cavities: Extended Systems and the Long Wavelength Approximation: Introduction

 \section{Introduction}

+Historically, the physics of strong light-matter interactions has primarily drawn interest in the field of quantum optics~\cite{carusotto2013quantum}.
+However, in recent years the possibility of exploiting strong-light matter coupling for material design and tuning of chemical properties has sparked growing interest in the condensed-matter community.
 When matter interacts strongly with light, hybrid light-matter states, called \textit{polaritons}, emerge.
-Because these polaritonic states inherit properties from both constituents, it is possible to alter the properties of the coupled system by changing either of the two~\cite{Basov2020}.
-Historically, the field of strong light-matter interactions has primarily drawn the interest of the quantum optics community.
-However, in recent years the possibility of exploiting strong-light matter coupling for material design and tuning of chemical properties has sparked growing interest in the condensed matter community.
-Strong light-matter coupling has for example been exploited to alter the optical properties in semi-conductors and in quantum Hall systems~\cite{Kockum2019} or, for instance, to influence Landau states in two-dimensional electron gases~\cite{hagenmuller2010ultrastrong,Bagliani2018,rokaj2019quantum,Keller2020, rokaj2022polaritonic,appugliese2022breakdown,Ciuti2023transport, todorov20152DEG,Cortese20192DEG,cortese2021excitons,rokaj2022free}.
-More recently, the appealing scenario of modifying equilibrium material properties via the coupling to the fluctations of the electromagnetic field in the dark dielectric environment has led to the proposal of light-mediated superconductivity originating from the electron-pairing induced by either cavity vacuum fluctuations~\cite{Schlawin2019} or by polariton condensation~\cite{cotlect2016superconductivity}.
-Tunable supercoductive temperature has also been proposed in the case of a FeSe/SrTiO$_3$ system as a result of the polaritonic enhancement of the electron-phonon coupling~\cite{Sentef2018}.
-In a recent work~\cite{Huebener2021}, the idea of using circularly polarized cavities to alter the topology of a crystal has been put forward and theoretically demonstrated by the appearance of a quantized Hall conductance associated with integer Chern number in graphene coupled to circularly polarized photon modes~\cite{Wang2019}.
+Because these polaritonic states inherit properties from both constituents, it is possible to alter the properties of the coupled system by changing either of the two~\cite{Basov2020, bloch2022strongly, hubener2024quantum}.
+Strong light-matter coupling~\cite{forn2019ultrastrong} has for example been exploited to alter the optical properties in semi-conductors and in quantum Hall systems~\cite{hagenmuller2010ultrastrong,Smolka2014,todorov20152DEG,Bagliani2018,Ravets2018,knuppel2019nonlinear,rokaj2019quantum,Cortese20192DEG,cortese2021excitons,rokaj2022free,Keller2020,rokaj2022polaritonic,appugliese2022breakdown,de2022magnetic,Ciuti2023transport}.
+More recently, the appealing scenario of modifying equilibrium material properties via the coupling to the electromagnetic fluctations of a dark dielectric environment has led to the proposal of light-mediated superconductivity originating from cavity induced electron-pairing~\cite{Schlawin2019} or from polariton condensation~\cite{cotlect2016superconductivity}.
+Tunable superconductive temperature has also been proposed for both a FeSe/SrTiO$_3$~\cite{Sentef2018} system and MgB$_2$~\cite{lu2024cavity} bulk crystal, as a result of the polaritonic enhancement of the electron-phonon coupling, and in the case of MgB$_2$ the critical superconductive temperature is increased.
+In general, it is worth mentioning that different point of views have been proposed in the literature on the possibility of mediating quantum phase transitions through cavities and the reader should consult further literature~\cite{andolina2024amperean,Mazza2019,Andolina2019}.
+There is, however, agreement on the fact that in the presence of material non-linearities and/or multiple photonic modes such transitions cannot be excluded~\cite{Andolina2020, Vidal2021, bloch2022strongly, hubener2024quantum}.
+In a recent work~\cite{Huebener2021}, the idea of using circularly polarized cavities to alter the topology of a crystal has been put forward and theoretically demonstrated by the appearance of a quantized Hall conductance associated with an integer Chern number in graphene~\cite{Wang2019, dag2024engineering}.
 Strong coupling of Tera-Hertz (THz) cavities to the ferroelectric soft phonon mode of SrTiO$_3$ has been proposed to aid the paraelectric-to-ferroelectric phase transition~\cite{Ashida2020} and generate a ferroelectric photo-groundstate~\cite{Latini2021-2}.
-Several other interesting predictions and effects are discussed in a recent review~\cite{schlawin2022cavity}.
-Finally, a recent experiment reported a 50 K increase in transition temperature for the metal-to-insulator phase transition in 1T-TaS$_2$ when the TaS$_2$ crystal is embedded in a Giga-Hertz (GHz) cavity~\cite{Fausti2022}.
+A recent experiment reported a 50 K reduction in the transition temperature for the metal-to-insulator phase transition in 1T-TaS$_2$ when the TaS$_2$ crystal is embedded in a Giga-Hertz (GHz) cavity~\cite{jarc2023cavity}.
 Similar temperature effects have been proposed in the context of strong light-matter coupling of molecular systems~\cite{sidler2022perspective,sidler2022exact,ruggenthaler2022understanding}.
+Several other interesting predictions and effects are discussed in recent reviews~\cite{schlawin2022cavity, ebbesen2023introduction, lu2025cavity}.